We found 5 providers with an interest in gastrointestinal problems and who accept Cigna near Burleson, TX.

 All Interests: Achalasia, Gastroparesis, Cirrhosis, Pyloric Stenosis, Esophagitis, Gastritis, Crohn's Disease, ...
 (Read more)

-Dr. Domingo Tan practices general surgery.
-Dr. Tan (or staff) speaks the following foreign languages: Filipino and Chinese.
+Dr. Domingo Tan is a specialist in general surgery.
+Dr. Tan (or staff) speaks Filipino and Chinese.
 His clinical interests include minimally invasive parathyroidectomy, open hernia repair, and laparoscopic inguinal hernia repair.
 He is professionally affiliated with Baylor Scott & White Health, Texas Health Harris Methodist Hospital Fort Worth, and Texas Health Harris Methodist Hospital Southwest Fort Worth.
-Dr. Tan is a graduate of the University of Texas Health Science Center at San Antonio, School of Medicine.
-He is an in-network provider for Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
-He has received the following distinction: Texas Super Doctors.
-New patients are welcome to contact his office for an appointment.
+Dr. Tan studied medicine at the University of Texas Health Science Center at San Antonio, School of Medicine.
+He honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
+He has received professional recognition including the following: Texas Super Doctors.
+He has an open panel.

 Relevant Interests: , colon problems, rectal problems